YumiKioko/CEH-Practical-Exam/04-System-Hacking/hashcat.md

 ```
 hashcat -m 0 -a 3 hashes.txt ?a?a?a?a?a?a
 ```
-`?a` = all characters, 6 positions in this example
+`-a` = all characters, 6 positions in this example

 3. **Hybrid Attack (Wordlist + Mask)**
 ```